ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/21_Fire Suppression/210500 Common Work Results for Fire Suppression.md

    1. Auxiliary contacts, one normally open and one normally closed minimum.

 “Run” pilot light.
+1. INDENTIFCATION
-1. INDENTIFCATION*   1.
-Equipment Labels:
+	1. Equipment Labels:
       1. Metal Labels for Equipment:
             1. Material and Thickness:
       1. Brass, 0.032-inch minimum thickness, and having predrilled or stamped holes for attachment hardware.